dask/dask/docs/source/custom-collections.rst

 For many problems, the built-in Dask collections (``dask.array``, ``dask.dataframe``, ``dask.bag``, and ``dask.delayed``) are sufficient.
 For cases where they aren't, it's possible to create your own Dask collections.
-Here we describe the required methods to fullfill the Dask collection interface.
+Here we describe the required methods to fulfill the Dask collection interface.

 .. note:: This is considered an advanced feature.
 For most cases the built-in
           collections are probably sufficient.